kenyapolytechnic/omuga/Notes/DigitalElectronics.md

 For example consider the decimal number +19.
 Its magnitude is represented as 10011.
 When we attach a sign bit of 0, the complete signed number becomes 0(*sign bit*)10011.
 However, if we consider – 19<sub>10</sub>, it must be represented in 2’s complement form: –19<sub>10</sub> = 1(*sign bit*) 01101<sub>2</sub>

+##### Conversion from Two's Complement

+Use the number 0xFFFFFFFF as an example.
+In binary, that is:

+1111 1111 1111 1111 1111 1111 1111 1111
+What can we say about this number?
+It's first (leftmost) bit is 1, which means that this represents a number that is negative.
+That's just the way that things are in two's complement: a leading 1 means the number is negative, a leading 0 means the number is 0 or positive.

+To see what this number is a negative of, we reverse the sign of this number.
+But how to do that?
+The class notes say (on 3.17) that to reverse the sign you simply invert the bits (0 goes to 1, and 1 to 0) and add one to the resulting number.

+The inversion of that binary number is, obviously:

+0000 0000 0000 0000 0000 0000 0000 0000

+Then we add one.

+0000 0000 0000 0000 0000 0000 0000 0001

+So the negative of 0xFFFFFFFF is 0x00000001, more commonly known as 1.
+So 0xFFFFFFFF is -1.

+Exercise

+Do the following calculations using
+a) one's complement
+b) two's complement

+1. 12 -16
+2. 16 - 12
+3. 2 - 2
+4. 4 - 2
+5. 2 - 4

 ### 1.6 Binary Arithmetic

 The addition of two binary numbers is performed in exactly the same manner as the addition of decimal numbers.